urinieto/mirex-meta-analysis/readme.txt

 ===== Known issues =====

 1. Bug in how CSV files are parsed in Ruby v.1.9.3.
 Seems to work fine using an older version: try 1.8.7.

+1.1.
+In January 2014, the code was updated to work with Ruby v.2.1.

 ===== Ground Truth Directory map =====